joaocarmo01/DMD-Notes/Workshop06-Grace-UIElements.md

 **What symbol signals that a connections has been broken in your View Controller Class?**

-A red sign will pop-up, like an error. menaing that tehre is somethinbg wrong with the calass
+A red sign will pop-up, like an error. menaing that tehre is somethinbg wrong with the calass Eg (change the camel casing conection will be broken and program will not run)
+Class is not key vakue not coding complient

-**How can you reconnect a broken link on a UIElement from your View Controller Class to the storyboard?**
+**How can you reconnect a broken link on a UIElement from your View Controller Class to the storyboard?** debug are look for complient line select view controller, go to conection onspector (circle with arrow).
+Orage triangle delete it.

 **What symbol signals that a connections has been broken in your Storyboard Connections Inspector?**

+Little orange triangle

 **How to remove a broken connections in the connections inspector?**

+click on object in view crontroller

 **How to link a UIElement to View Controller class?**

+control and drag

 **How to embed a navigation controller?**

+Editor, embed in, naviagtion cotroller

 **Where to keep local images within your project?**

+In . the assests folder

 **Describe an IBAction?**